907 Can We Gamify Necessary Learning Tasks?

 Head of Digital Learning Solutions

-Jonathan May is the head of digital learning solutions at Cognostics GmbH.
+Jonathan May is the head of education technology at Cloudflight Munich GmbH.
 In this role, he has led the creation of an innovative LMS integrated with novel unfolding reasoning graphs for a highly-ranked university department for materials science, and has led several AI-based projects for the German government.
 Jonathan has and continues to study philosophy at King’s College London, where he also does some teaching work himself.
 His PhD is on the topic of playfulness in philosophy, and he continues to research how playfulness can unlock both creativity and enjoyment in thinking and learning.